Social Anxiety Disorder-Triggers-Tips And Best Treatments

 Begin changing any negative or limiting beliefs to ones that will support you

 - I am more than good enough

-- I accept myself for whom I am
+- I unconditionally love and accept myself for whom I am

 - I am equal to others